 Posted in Sports

 Posted on 06 November 2014.

-Kenzie Weiler and Austin Sargent both finish second in state
+Runners Kenzie Weiler and Austin Sargent both finish second in state

 Posted in Sports